gjbex/Julia_good_bad_ugly/source-code/performance/README.md

 # Performance

-Some sample code to cmopare the performance of Julia to other programming langauges.
+Some sample code to compare the performance of Julia to other programming langauges.